 Since its foundation in 1966, top-level research, excellence in teaching and studies, internationality and interdisciplinary collaboration have been special characteristics of our university.
 This distinctive orientation soon led to the development of a profile that stands out through its high level of quality, innovation, creativity and commitment to the enjoyment of research.
 The “success story of the University of Konstanz” (Lord Dahrendorf, 2006) that has been written since 1966 is based on the themes of modernisation and reform from within, which is lived by all of our members.
 Since 2007, the University of Konstanz has been successful in the Excellence Initiative of the German Federal and State Governments with its institutional strategy "Model Konstanz - Towards a Culture of Creativity”.
 This strategy focuses on developing our strengths and innovative concepts and ideas.
-Our university is one of eleven universities in Germany whose “Institutional Strategy to Promote Top-Level Research” is funded by the German state.
+Our university is one of eleven universities in Germany whose “Institutional Strategy to Promote Top-Level Research” is being promoted.
 The very first submission for the first Excellent Initiative call for proposals in 2006, our Cluster of Excellence "Cultural Foundations of Social Integration" was approved.
 Shortly thereafter in 2007, our Research School Chemical Biology was accepted into the Excellent Initiative.
-During the second phase of the Excellence Initiative, we were able to further enhance our profile with the funding of the Graduate School of Decision Sciences.
+During the second programme phase of the Excellence Initiative, we were able to further enhance our profile with the funding of the Graduate School of Decision Sciences.

 Close dialogue and short distances